nickbrandt/gitlab-ui/doc/css.md

 GitLab utility classes and mixins are based on GitLab's [design system guidelines](https://design.gitlab.com/).

+## Utility class specifity

+GitLab UI utility classes are not marked as `!important` by default.
+If you have to use a utility class to overwrite CSS with high specificity, we provide `!important` versions of every utility class.
+Those alternatives are suffixed with `!`, for example:
+ `gl-display-flex` vs `gl-display-flex!`.

 ### Utility classes CSS bundle

 To include all utility classes without including GitLab UI components’ styles, import the base `utilities.scss` file and its dependencies: